 - Encourage self-help and other support strategies

 Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis and connect the person with help.
 First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
 Instead, the program offers concrete tools and answers key questions, like “what do I do?” and “where can someone find help?”
 Certified Mental Health First Aid instructors provide a list of community healthcare providers and national resources, support groups, and online tools for mental health and addictions treatment and support.
 All trainees receive a program manual to complement the course material.

-Four individual classes will be offered to the public free of charge.
-Each date offered (either full-day or two half-days) is a complete class, not a series.
+Classes are open to the public and free of charge.
+Each date offered is a complete class, not part of a series.
 Upon completion of the day’s training, graduates will receive certification.
 Please note: this course is designed for the general public and not for mental health professionals.
-To register, simply select the date you’re interested in below.
-Continental breakfast and lunch are included on full day classes.
-Half day classes only include breakfast.
+To register, simply select the date you’d like to attend below.
+Continental breakfast and lunch are included.

 ADAMH Board of Franklin County